dasch-swiss/dsp-docs/docs/developers/getting-started.md

 create `rosetta.json` and upload `rosetta.xml` again,
 and see how the data changes in DSP-APP.

-That's it, already!
+That's it, you are ready to start working!

 ## Install DSP: Instructions for developers

-If you want to contribute to the development of DSP, you have to install a few more dependencies.
+If you want to work with the code of the DSP software, you have to install the prerequisites used to build the code from source.

-### XCode command line tools
+### 1. XCode command line tools

 Some Terminal commands used for the instructions below are not shipped with macOS by default.
 They must be installed separately.